cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 * each agent acts after the exchange of material
 * agents may leave the system (decommissioning)

-This tutorial assumes a time step of 1 month
+The length of a time step is not inherently defined in |Cyclus|, the kernel works on just the notion of a time step.
+There is the optional `dt` setting in the `control block <https://fuelcycle.org/user/input_specs/control.html>`_, in which a user can set the number of seconds in a time step, which affects the decay of materials.
+This tutorial assumes a time step of 1 month, which is the default value for the `dt` input.

 Activity: Set Simulation Parameters
 -----------------------------------
-Using the simulation control template above and the table below, properly fill the template with the variables listed in the table below in your favorite text editor.
+Using the simulation control template above and the table below, let's fill in the template with the variables listed in the table below in your favorite text editor.

 +-------------------+---------------+---------------------------------+